danawoodman/python-backupr/README.markdown

 Usage is strait forward, just put the `backupr.py` file on the `PythonPath` and then import it and run the `make_backup` method:

     import sys

+    # Add path to backupr.py file so we can import it.
     sys.path.append('/home/user/backupr/')

     import backupr